 When refitting wheels, it is essential to inspect all components for wear/ fretting marks or damage.
 This is indicative of previous problems and may require further investigation and replacement of components.
 It is also essential that stud and hub piloted wheels and nuts are not mixed, and studs are not oiled unless manufacturers state otherwise.

 Stud fatigue stretch on the other hand can be easily missed, resulting in loosening wheels between scheduled maintenance checks, whilst the vehicle is in service.

-For cost efficient effective, proactive fleet maintenance and increased safety, your wheel safety product must, at the very least, provide a clear and simple indication of these issues between scheduled maintenance checks.
+For cost-efficient, effective, and proactive fleet maintenance and increased safety, your wheel safety product must, at the very least, provide an indication of these issues between scheduled maintenance checks.

 This provides for timely scheduled intervention, minimising expensive part replacement, unscheduled downtime or, at worst total wheel detachment.